 - Spanish at university

 Each year, students in our Upper Sixth class apply to read Spanish at university, usually in combination with another subject.
-Recent applications have included Spanish and ab initio Portuguese, Spanish and economics, Spanish and German, and Spanish, Russian and ab initio Arabic.
+Recent applications have included Spanish and ab initio Portuguese, Spanish and economics, Spanish and German, and Spanish and history.

 Students wishing to study Spanish at university are assigned a mentor to advise them on their application, and to guide their programme of extra reading and independent study.